 All these got 10/10

-Here are twenty products that received a 10/10 rating from us in 2016.
+Here are the twenty five of the best mountain bike products that received a 10/10 rating from us in 2017.

 It’s the end of the year and it’s time to reflect on what stuff stood out for us in the past twelve months.
 These products are the standout items in a year jam-packed with testing.